Reichsfluchtsteuer

 In May 1934, the "Law on the Amendment of the Regulations on the Reich Flight Tax" lowered the wealth limit to 50,000 Reichsmarks.
 Whereas before Hitler seized power, not even one million Reichsmarks had reached the state coffers via the Reich Flight Tax, the revenue rose exponentially in the following years.

 Bank and securities deposits of German Emigrants were transferred to blocked accounts and could only be transferred abroad, if at all, against high deductions.
-The state took in almost a billion Reichsmarks via the Reich Flight Tax, which was a lot of money in those days.
+The state took in almost a billion Reichsmarks via the Reich Flight Tax, a lot of money in those days.

 © - All Rights Reserved - The report's contents may be copied, reproduced, or distributed with the explicit indication of the source: www.Goldonomic.com